dslab-epfl/svshi/README.md

 It provides a [CLI](#cli), `svshi`, to interact easily with the platform.

-With SVSHI, a user can develop and run Python applications interacting with [KNX](https://www.knx.org/knx-en/for-professionals/index.php) systems that are [formally verified](#verification) at both compile and run-time against a set of provided invariants.
+With SVSHI, a user can develop and run Python applications that are [formally verified](#verification) at both compile and run-time against a set of provided invariants, interacting with [KNX](https://www.knx.org/knx-en/for-professionals/index.php) systems.

 ## Installation